Social Media Content Policy

 - Statements that are defamatory according to law

-Please note: Comments posted on City of Madison Government Social Media by anyone other than employees of the City of Madison do not reflect the opinions or position of the City of Madison or its elected officials or employees.
+Please note: Content posted on City of Madison Government Social Media by anyone other than employees of the City of Madison does not reflect the opinions or position of the City of Madison or its elected officials or employees.

 The views, guidelines and rules of the social media platform are those of the company that provides the platform (such as Facebook, Inc. or Twitter, Inc.) and not those of the City of Madison.